drnaveeng06-rgb/VentureAI-Capstone/README.md

 1. Clone the repository.
 2. Open `index.html` in your browser.
 3. Choose Demo Mode or Live AI Mode.
-4. For Live AI Mode, enter your Gemini API key.
+4. For Live AI Mode, enter your Gemini API key and choose among the various Gemini API models based on your search requirements.

 ## Author